Positronic-IO/air-hockey-training-environment/README.md

 To save/load a model, run `python3 start.py --agent robot --learner <your learner> --load <load path> --save <save path>`.

-You can also run this simulation in "test mode."
-The test environment only allows the puck to be played in the agent's half of the board.
+You can also run this simulation in "test mode" with the flag `--env test.` The test environment only allows the puck to be played in the agent's half of the board.
 Also, all scoring is off.
 This is a good way to prepare your model for game training.
 Training in this simulated environment allows the model to learn basic puck interactions due to these interactions happening more frequently.

-If you want to run the simulation without a gui (or headless), use the `headless.py` file instead of `start.py`.
+If you want to run the simulation without a gui (or headless), add `--mode cli`.
 All the command line configuration is the same.
 Obviously, your agent has to be the robot because there is no gui.

-## Optimal settings
-+ For robot agents, I recommend having the robot move in 10+ unit increments.
-You can edit this in the `update_state` method the `AirHockey` environment class.

 ## Warnings
 + Beware of how you set your rewards because these settings drastically effect the exploitation/exploration tradeoff.